DuiToken/DuiToken/contract/README.md

 ~ noted 24/5/21
 - Tax will be increased to 8% at 12:00pm UTC today, to explain the new solution we have come up with; 2.4346% out of the 8% tax (8%×2.4346=0.194768%) will go to each of the wallets mentioned below (as they are holders) to allow $DUI to continuously provide liquidity, donate to charity, keep up marketing etc.
 ~ noted 25/5/21
+- The team decided it’s best to give everyone 48 hours from the initial time before the 8% tax/holder reward goes live to ensure everyone has ample time to understand and digest the increase in tax + to give more time to utilise this as an opportunity to pull in new holders etc. 8% tax/reward change time - 05/27 12PM UTC
+~ noted 25/5/21

 ### Team Token Distribution